Skills course: Introduction to Roman numismatics

 - working with 3rd century coins from AP collection

-Credits: ARCHON members can receive 1 ECT for attending the course and handing in a reflection report afterwards.
-Participants are required to read preparatory literature in advance of the course.
-Since there is limited place, ARCHON members have priority.
+Credits: ARCHON members can receive 1 ECT for attending the course and are required to read literature and prepare assignments in advance of the course, this will be circulated during the second week of January.

 Registration: The maximum of 20 participants has been reached!
 Registrations are closed.